 Use Proper Gun Position, Learn Where to Point and Find the Best Lead

 I never attended a dove shoot until I was a sophomore in high school.
 However, I started hunting doves in an abandoned area close to my neighborhood from the time I was 12 years old and received my first J.C.
 Higgins’ bolt-action .410 shotgun.
 Today there are few dove hunters but plenty of outdoorsmen who attend large field annual dove shoots.
-This week we’ll be learning from avid dove hunters on how to take more doves on dove shoots and after dove shoots end.

 Use Proper Gun Position: